Of-Arte/Of-Arte/README.md

 <br/>

 <div align="center">
-  <p>I am a software engineer with a foundation in web development, currently completing a Bachelor of Science in Computer Science @Maestro University.
+  <p>I am a software engineer with a foundation in web development, currently completing a Bachelor of Science in Computer Science @Maestro.
     <br/>My focus is bridging backend architecture with machine learning and Large Language Models to build functional production environments.</p>
 </div>